 Since becoming a Civil Service department, here are a few of the many notable achievements by Cedar Park Fire Department (CPFD):

 • The City of Cedar Park was named one of the safest cities in Texas.

 • CPFD was honored as the Texas EMS First Responder of the Year by the Texas Department of State Health Services.

 • CPFD earned an ISO Class 1 rating.
-The Class 1 rating is the best possible score that can be given to any fire department nationwide.
+The Class 1 rating is the best possible score that can be given to any fire department nationwide - the ISO ratings range from 1 - 10.
 Insurance companies use ISO information to set commercial business and residential property insurance premium rates -- generally offering lower premiums in communities with better protection.

 Created by the Texas Legislature in 1947, the Civil Service management standards were developed to create a consistent, predictable process for hiring, promotions and discipline for Fire Fighters.
 The need arose because Fire Fighters often fell victim to cronyism and arbitrary management practices caused by changing political agendas.
 The resolution came in the form of statutory, professional management standards.

 Today, most Fire Fighters seek Civil Service for the fair and equitable standards that were originally created to deter poor management practices.
 Although the Civil Service process is sought primarily for the professional working environment it sustains, it continues to resolve the cause of its creation.

 Citizens of Cedar Park will benefit by having a more desirable working environment for Fire Fighters that attracts the highest quality candidates to fill positions that become available with the departments.
 Citizens will also benefit by retaining the seasoned and trained professionals it took many dedicated hours and training dollars to develop.